FranzZemen/app-utility/ts-src/load-from-module.md

         functionName?: string,
         constructorName?: string,
         propertyName?:string,
-        moduleResolution?: string | ModuleResolution
+        moduleResolution?: string | ModuleResolution,
+        validationSchema?: ValidationSchema | JSON
     };

     where:
         moduleName:  The moduleName is the name of either an installed package or a relative path, or JSON file.
         functionName:  The name of the factory function in the loaded module.
 Not used for JSON files.
         constructorName:  The name of the factory constructor in the loaded module.
 Not used for JSON files or modules providing JSON properties.
         propertyName:  The name of a JSON property in the loaded module
         moduleResolution:  The module type of the loaded module.
 Either 'commonjs' or 'es' or a value from the enum ModuleResolution.
+        validationSchema:  A schema to validate the loaded object, compliant with 'fastest-validator' schema

+Because functions, constructors and properties in the target module are accessed using the array operator [], these may be nested.
+For example 'myFunctions.someFactoryFunction', where myFunctions is the actual export.

 ## Module Resolution
 With the advent of support for ES modules, module resolution specification becomes important, whereas prior to this